Raising My First Outdoor HF Antenna

 I have 5 more spots on this mounting bracket for more lightning arrestors if needed.

 It should be noted that the nuts on this particular hardware kit are not easily reversible.
-Once they are tighter down, they’re there forever.
-It is possible to back them off a bit so you can remove the mount from the rod, but it’s difficult to tighten them down again.
-Be sure it’s oriented the desired way before tightening all the way.
+Once they are tightened down, they are there forever.
+It is possible to back them off a bit so you can remove the mount from the rod, but it is difficult to tighten them down again.
+Be sure it is oriented the desired way before tightening all the way.

 This completed the antenna installation.